ixs/AuerswaldLCR/README.md

 `./update.sh` is a script to automate the updating of the LCR tables.
 This can be called from cron or similar.

+# LCR Cache Differ

+`./lcr-cache-diff.py` can be used to diff the YAML files from two different cache directories to spot differences in the underlying LCR data.

+Perfect for trying to understand what changed between downloader runs.